This page provides useful information and guidance for Group Leaders and Treasurers.

 You can update your email address via Operoo.

-From 1 April, you will receive an email with a copy of your invoice for your annual State Membership Fee.
+From 15 July, you will receive an email with a copy of your invoice for your Quarter 2 State Membership Fee.
 This email will contain a link to an online payment gateway, where you will be able to process your payment for the fee.

 I have questions about direct billing that aren’t covered in the information available on the website.
 Where can I send these?